pimutils/khal/doc/source/configspec.rst

 .. object:: timedelta

-    Default timedelta to use for reporting, for example in `list`
+    Controls for how many days into the future we show events (for example, in `khal agenda`.

       :type: timedelta
       :default: 2d